qrxnz/stego-toolkit-nix/README.md

 ## 📖 Usage

-If you have Nix installed with 'experimental features' and 'flakes' support activated, the first step is to clone the repository:
+If you have Nix installed with `experimental features` and `flakes` support activated, the first step is to clone the repository

 ```sh
 https://github.com/qrxnz/stego-toolkit-nix.git